crakama/Debtors-Management-System/README.md

 button.
 What it does now is, when a list of debtors is accessed the button disappears when remote users login and appears when admins login in.

-Live app is published on pythonanywhere and can be accessed on this link
+Live app is published on pythonanywhere and can be accessed on this[link](http://deptrefapp.pythonanywhere.com/)

 Register and login as remote user
 Use the following credentials to access admin module: